‘Awesome’ solar eclipse wows viewers in Australia, Indonesia

 “It’s only a minute long, but it really felt like a long time.
 There’s nothing else you can see which looks like that.
 It was just awesome.
 Spectacular.
 And then you could see Jupiter and Mercury and to be able to see those at the same time during the day — even seeing Mercury at all is pretty rare.
 So that was just awesome,” Throop added.

-Julie Copson, who traveled more than 1,000 km (600 miles) from the Australian west coast port city of Fremantle north to Exmouth, said the phenomenon left her skin tingling.
+First-time eclipse chaser Julie Copson, who traveled more than 1,000 kilometers (600 miles) north from the Australian west-coast port city of Fremantle to Exmouth, said the phenomenon left her skin tingling.

 “I feel so emotional, like I could cry.
 The color changed and seeing the corona and sun flares …,” Copson said.

-“It was very strong and the temperature dropped so much,” she added, referring to a sudden 5 degree Celsius (9 degree Fahrenheit) fall in temperature when the moon’s shadow enveloped the region.
+“It was very strong and the temperature dropped so much,” she added, referring to a sudden 5-degree-Celsius (9-degree-Fahrenheit) fall in temperature from 29 degrees Celsius (84 Fahrenheit) when the moon’s shadow enveloped the region.

+It was the fifth eclipse for Detroit resident Shane Varrti, who began planning his trip to Exmouth a year ago.

+“It’s very exciting.
+All this effort has come to fruition,” Varrti said.

 In Indonesia’s capital, hundreds came to the Jakarta Planetarium to see the partial eclipse that was obscured by clouds.